ublue-os/ucore/README.md

 ## Announcements

+### 2024.11.14 - mergerfs not yet available on Fedora 41

+It turns out mergerfs packages are not being built yet for Fedora 41, so it is missing from uCore at this time.
+It will be restored when possible.

 ### 2024.11.12 - uCore has updated to Fedora 41

 As of today our upstream Fedora CoreOS stable image updated to Fedora 41 under the hood, so expect a lot of package updates.